samaphp/microapp/README.md

 - ✅ Simple and readable one-file implementation
 - ✅ Ready to be used as a Composer package
 - ✅ Auto-discovery of controller classes with route definitions inside the class itself
-- ✅ Built-in CLI to initialize `.htaccess` and autoload mapping
+- ✅ Optional CLI available via the `microapp-dev` package

-## ⚙️ Developer Experience
-MicroApp ships with CLI tools to help you get started faster:
-`php vendor/samaphp/microapp/bin/init.php`

 This will:
 - ✅ Inject App\\ => src/ into composer.json if missing